AUSAXS/AUSAXS/tests/README.md

 When contributing new tests, typical pitfalls are the following settings:
  * `settings::molecule::center`: This setting automatically centers the Molecule upon construction, thus modifying the atomic coordinates.
- * `settings::molecule::effective_charge`: This setting also automatically modifies the Molecule upon construction, modifying the effective charges of the atoms.
  * `settings::molecule::implicit_hydrogens`: This setting modifies the atomic charges to account for attached hydrogens.
 This will often throw exceptions when used in combination with simple dummy atoms.